devtron-labs/tutorials/content/docs/External Ci Pipeline.md

 ![Create CI Pipeline](/external_pipeline.jpg "External CI Pipeline")

+You can send the 'Payload script' to your CI tool such as Jenkins and `Devtron` will receive the build image everytime the CI Service is triggered or you can you use the `Webhook URL` which will build image everytime CI Service is triggered using `Devtron` Dashboard.

 Key | Description
 -----|-----
 `Pipeline Name` | Name of the pipeline
 `Source Type`   | 'Branch Fixed' or 'Tag Regex' `Branch Name` | Name of the branch